 The Facts In Sanders

 Virtual adoptions are usually messy affairs, with ambiguous family relationships and litigation post-death.
 In Sanders, the Georgia Supreme Court was faced with a situation where a child was treated as having been virtually adopted by the father who raised her, and then connected to some extent with her biological father when the child was around age 14.
-The father died intestate, setting up a dispute over his estate between the father’s biological son and the daughter claiming that a virtual adoption under Georgia law had occurred.
+The father died intestate (without a valid will under Georgia law) setting up a dispute over his estate between the father’s biological son and the daughter claiming that a virtual adoption under Georgia law had occurred.

 Mr. Clifford “Colonel” Riley, the decedent, married Mrs. Riley.
 At some point, Mr. Riley and Mrs. Riley began living apart.
 Mrs. Riley began an affair with Mr. Warren, which resulted in the birth of Shalanda.
 Mrs. Riley, Mr. Riley and Mr. Warren agreed that the Rileys would raise Shalanda.
 Mr. Riley raised Shalanda as he raised his biological children.